blocksds/sdk/docs/porting-guide.rst

 Porting devkitPro projects to BlocksDS should be relatively easy in most cases.
 BlocksDS includes most of the DS libraries that come with devkitPro.
 The biggest difference is the build system.
-You will need to replace the Makefile.
-Another smaller difference is that ``libfat`` and ``libfilesystem`` aren't included in BlocksDS, and a subtle change in the text console.
-For more information, keep reading.
+You will need to replace the Makefile that you have in your project by the one of one of the templates of BlocksDS.

 2. Filesystem libraries
 =======================